-Questions surrounding the September 11, 2012, attack on the U.S. diplomatic compound in Benghazi, Libya, that killed Ambassador Christopher Stevens and three other Americans were in the spotlight again on Capitol Hill.
+Questions surrounding the September 11, 2012 attack in Benghazi, Libya, that left U.S. Ambassador Christopher Stevens and three other Americans dead will again be in the spotlight with hearings on Capitol Hill.

 Here’s a look at notable comments made by administration officials, publicly and in interviews with CNN, since the attack:

 “The United States condemns in the strongest terms this outrageous and shocking attack. … No acts of terror will ever shake the resolve of this great nation.”